 He served a total of six terms in the House before being elected into the Senate in 1948.
 Five years later, he became the youngest Minority Leader in Senate history.
 Then a year later, he became the Majority Leader for a total of twelve years in the Senate.

 When a President is assassinated, should the Presidency automatically go to the Vice-President?

 What Was Lyndon B. Johnson Known For?

-Lyndon was with JFK the day that the President was shot on November 22, 1963.
+Lyndon was with JFK the day of his assassination, which happened on November 22, 1963.
 Within two hours of his death, Lyndon took the Oath of Office while aboard Air Force One and became the next President as they immediately rushed him to Washington D.C.

-He was very qualified for the position, despite not having run for the position with his thirty plus years as a politician.
+He was very qualified for the position, despite not having run for it with his thirty-plus years as a politician.
 He was very hard working and was very focused on reasoning with people.
 He was often quoted saying, "Come now, let us reason together," as he talked with people regarding anything and everything.

 He later passed an education bill, an anti-poverty plan, and a food-stamp program.
 Due to his great success with these bills, he was easily reelected with 61 percent of the vote and with the largest popular margin in American history with more than 15 million votes.

 Unfortunately, despite the new anti-poverty and anti-discrimination programs, there was a lot of rioting in black ghettos.
 He remained firm against segregation, but trouble still brewed on the racial front.